Low Potassium Diet: What Is It, How It Works, And Foods To Eat & Avoid

 All these techniques are highly effective and may help you reduce and optimize potassium levels in your diet.
 Consult a registered dietitian to finalize the personalized measures for maintaining the required level of potassium in your diet.
 They can recommend some healthy low-potassium foods to choose from.

-Your doctor may also prescribe diureticsi XMedications that increase urine production and help get rid of the excess fluid and salt from the body. and potassium bindersi XMedications that help remove excess potassium from the bloodstream in individuals with hyperkalemia. to bring your potassium levels under control (11), (12).
+Your doctor may also prescribe diureticsi Medications that increase urine production and help get rid of the excess fluid and salt from the body. and potassium bindersi Medications that help remove excess potassium from the bloodstream in individuals with hyperkalemia. to bring your potassium levels under control (11), (12).
 This excess potassium is then passed through urine and stool.
 However, prevention is better than cure, and your diet plays a huge role in managing hyperkalemia.

 protip_icon Did You Know?